Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 ## Encouragement for the Fall 2020 Semester

-Although I recognize that I will be teaching CMPSC 102 differently than all of the other courses that I have taught at Allegheny, I want you to know that I have been carefully planning the course for the entire summer!
+Although I recognize that I will be teaching CMPSC 102 differently than all of the other courses that I have taught at Allegheny College, I want you to know that I have been carefully planning the course for the entire summer!
+In fact, I've been using the majority of the remote-learning technologies that we will use this semester for many years.
+I find remote collaboration and learning a lot of fun and I anticipate that you will also find it fun and effective!

-I must move several of the CMPSC 102 course activities to an online venue so as to ensure that I keep you safe and that we all comply with the state and College guidelines concerning, for instance, the occupancy level of our classroom space and the number of feet between each person who is inside of the classroom.
+I must move several of the CMPSC 102 course activities to an online venue so as to ensure that I keep you as safe as is possible and that we all comply with the state and College guidelines concerning, for instance, the occupancy level of our classroom space and the number of feet between each person who is inside of the classroom.
+While this may not be ideal, it is an absolute necessity.

 Although the course will be different, I'm really excited about this new format and I look forward to convincing you of its merits throughout the semester.